-Welcome to Acupuncture That Works in Northwich, a very different kind of Acupuncturist situated in Northwich in the heart of Cheshire.
+Welcome to Acupuncture That Works, with clinics in Northwich, Ashton-under-Lyne and Salford; a very different kind of Acupuncturist.
 We’re often asked ‘what is acupuncture?’ and ‘how can it help me?’ so this site hopes to be able to answer these questions and many others you may have about Acupuncture.

 Acupuncture is the ancient Eastern art of providing therapy to individuals who have ailments.
 The principle is that if you are suffering from pain it is because the body’s Qi (Chi) has been disturbed, and the process involves the insertion of very fine needles into the ‘channels’ which Eastern medicine believe flow around your body, helping your Qi to flow and to re-establish a balance between the body’s Yin and Yang.

-We have realised that there is a great demand for Acupuncture in Cheshire and we provide acomprehensive acupuncture service for all areas in Cheshire.
-We hold regular clinics across Cheshire so if you can’t come to our clinic in Northwich then please call us to find out our regular days in Chester.
+We have realised that there is a great demand for Acupuncture in the North West and we provide a comprehensive acupuncture service for all areas in Cheshire, Salford and Manchester.
+We hold regular clinics in all locations so if you can’t come to our clinic in Northwich then please call us to find out our regular days in Salford or Ashton-under-Lyne.
 Naturally we prefer to treat in our clinic however if you are based anywhere in Cheshire and are having difficulty getting out and about, yet would like to experience the benefits of Acupuncture then please call us and we can discuss other options.

-Acupuncture That Works in Northwich is a new type of Acupuncturist, where we use traditional Chinese methods with a modern twist.
+Acupuncture That Works is a new type of Acupuncturist, where we use traditional Chinese methods with a modern twist.
 We don’t claim to be better than Western medicine, but instead prefer to work alongside traditional methods.
-If you want to find out more about Acupuncture That Works in Northwich then please feel free to call us on 0800 051 76 88.
+If you want to find out more about Acupuncture That Works in Northwich, Salford or Ashton-under-Lyne then please feel free to call us on 0800 051 76 88.

 What is Acupuncture